Key Points

 - x86 is only truly required for legacy devices.
 While you may be curious as to what the differences between x86 and x64 are, you will likely never require anything other than x64 systems.
 This is because the only need to run in x86 is for aging devices that can not be updated or no longer have support.

 - x86 assembled code always executes as a 32-bit code.
 Programmers using visual studio or Java need to know that compiling code as 32-bit will only allow the program created to run in 32-bit mode.
-This means it will limited in the same way a 32-bit system would be when it comes to resources.
+This means it will be limited in the same way a 32-bit system would be when it comes to resources.
 If the system the code is run on is 64-bit, the code will execute faster but still only have access to 4 GB of RAM and 32-bit ISA.
 This includes the visual studio or Java compiler that may be in use.
 If the compiler is programmed to run 32-bit, then the software will be locked to 4 GB of RAM.

 Next Up…

-- 2.4 vs 5 GHz: Full Comparison
+- 2.4 vs. 5 GHz: Full Comparison

-- Cat6 vs Cat7: Full Comparison
+- Cat6 vs. Cat7: Full Comparison

 - The Complete Guide to Relational Database Management System (RDBMS)